10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 Hue abandoned water park dragon

-Where To Vist in Vietnam
+Where To Visit in Vietnam

 Vietnam has a diverse landscape, spanning from the North to South, including mountains, rivers (and bay), rice terraces, the largest cave in the world, and beaches.
 Vietnam offers both modern cities and ancient towns, providing you with different experiences and a glance into its history.

-You can always swap our certain things as you plan your own Vietnam trip.
+This 10 day Vietnam itinerary will cover some of the places above, assuming you are a first time visitor!
+Since there are multiple ways to plan a Vietnam trip and my itinerary is only an example you can follow, you can always swap out certain things as you plan your own Vietnam trip.
 Regardless of what you plan to do and see in Vietnam, I am still super jealous of all the great experience and food you will have on your trip.

 Things To Know Before Visiting Vietnam For The First Time